rehanvipin/work/content/java/intro.md

 ## Packaging the output
 Turns out, the process is similar to creating tar files.
+It actually follow the `.zip` format though.
 JAR files on decompression contain `.class` files arranged in the required structure.
 They also have a `META-INF/MANIFEST.MF` file which contains metadata about the JAR and tells where the main class is that has to be run.
 This will be specified in a key-value pair like so: `Main-Class: net.java.bingo.Main`.